tanrobotix/gremlin-operator/README.md

 **Note:** To create an adhoc immediate attack leave the `schedule:` field empty.

 The `labels:` field is mandatory and determines which pod(s) to attack.
 The `container_filter:` is optional and provides a way to directly attack certain containers within the pod(s).
+This supports [Golang regexes](https://regex-golang.appspot.com/assets/html/index.html).

 ### Supported Attacks